Skip to Main Content

 There is a long-standing internal debate that most students have whenever they are asked to volunteer for an in-class assignment-–is it better to wait and learn how others manage the assignment or jump in early and just get it over with?
 The assumption is that those who volunteer first to lead a class discussion proceed with the least knowledge about how to do it well.
 On the other hand, waiting until the very end can be stressful and divert attention away from what is being discussed each week as you think more and more about how you will lead the class when it's finally your turn.

 The most common answer based on conversations I have had with students is to avoid being among the first couple of students to volunteer while, at the same time, not waiting until the very end to do so.
 Given this, the best advice may be to volunteer after a few students have already led a class discussion.
 Ultimately however, you should always decide based on what makes you most comfortable, fits within your overall academic schedule, or the course reading or topic for a specific week is of interest to you regardless of where it falls on the calendar.
 Note that professors are well aware of these issues and may work around it by assigning students in some type of predetermined order [e.g., alphabetical by last name].
-But, professors also understand the pressure students experience when they volunteer to go first or last and will likely take this into account when evaluating how well you have moderated the discussion.
+Also note that professors also understand the pressure students experience when they volunteer to go first or last and will likely take this into account when evaluating how well you have moderated the discussion.

 Abdullah, Mohd Yusof, Noor Rahamah Abu Bakar, and Maizatul Haizan Mahbob.
 "The Dynamics of Student Participation in Classroom: Observation on Level and Forms of Participation."
 Procedia-Social and Behavioral Sciences 59 (October 2012): 61-70.